 Personal Data must be accurate and, where necessary, kept up to date.
 It must be corrected or deleted without delay when found to be inaccurate.
-We will check the accuracy of any Personal Data at the point of collection and at regular intervals afterwards and take all reasonable steps to destroy or amend inaccurate or out-of-date Personal Data.
+We will check the accuracy of any Personal Data at the point of collection and at regular intervals afterward and take all reasonable steps to destroy or amend inaccurate or out-of-date Personal Data.

 Personal Data must not be kept in an identifiable form for longer than is necessary for the purposes for which the data is processed.
 We maintain a retention procedure to ensure Personal Data is deleted after a reasonable time for the purposes for which it was being held, unless a law requires such data to be kept for a minimum time.

 Thereafter we will take all reasonable steps to destroy or erase it from our systems.

 A cookie is a small text file that is downloaded onto ‘terminal equipment (e.g. a computer, tablet, or smartphone) when the user accesses a website.
 It allows the website to recognise that user’s device and store some information about the user’s preferences or past actions.